About Daggs Falls

 The picture you see above was the only way we experienced this waterfall, which came from a roadside lookout.

 From what we could tell, we didn’t find a safe way of getting to the base of Daggs Falls or at least having other ways to experience this falls.

 Of the three waterfalls we visited in the Killarney area during our May 2008 trip, this was the only waterfall that truly didn’t require any walk or hike.

-Daggs Falls resides in the Southern Downs Regional.
+Daggs Falls resides in the Southern Downs Region near Killarney, Queensland.
 It is administered by the Southern Downs Regional Council.
 For information or inquiries about the area as well as current conditions, visit their website.

 We’ll pick up the driving directions from the Spring Creek Rd (also called the Falls Drive) just 2km south of the town of Killarney on the Warwick-Killarney Rd.

 Once we headed east (left turn if heading south on Killarney Rd), we continued on Spring Creek Rd for about 3.6km to the signposted parking bay for the falls.

 This pullout was roughly 1.2km past Browns Falls.

 No Posts Found